 When starting a CIA, many professionals face the following questions: Where do we start?
-Should the VECs be chosen first or do the projects to be included in the CIA be selected before that?
+Should the VECs be chosen first or are the projects to be included in the CIA selected before that?
 At what point in the process should the temporal and spatial boundaries be defined?
-Should the scope of the analysis be defined in conjunction with the definition of the VEC and the projects, or as a linear step-by-step process?
+Should the scope of the analysis be defined in conjunction with the definition of the VEC and the projects, or as a linear step-bystep process?